sourcegraph/about/handbook/engineering/distribution/observability/monitoring.md

 We use [Grafana](https://grafana.com) for:

 - Displaying dashboards for our Prometheus metrics.
-- Sending our Prometheus metric alerts to site admins via email, slack, etc.
+- Sending our Prometheus metric alerts to site admins via email, Slack, etc.

 We use a custom [declarative Go generator syntax](https://sourcegraph.com/github.com/sourcegraph/sourcegraph/-/tree/monitoring) for: